Integrated wild dog control

 - Take precautions to ensure your wild dog control program doesn't affect non target species including native wildlife.

-- If you are planning to use traps to control feral pigs: the trap specifications, trap checking times, provision of food, water and shade, and humane destruction of trapped feral pigs MUST be carried out in accordance with the requirements of the Prevention of Cruelty to Animals Act 1986 (POCTA) and associated regulations.
-Trapping has several animal welfare implications and anyone considering trapping should read important further information.
-Humane Vertebrate Pest Control
+- Any use of traps to control wild dogs must comply with the requirements of the Prevention of Cruelty to Animals Act 1986 and the Prevention of Cruelty to Animals Regulations 2019.
+Trapping has several animal welfare implications and anyone considering trapping should read important further information on Humane Vertebrate Pest Control.

-- If using chemicals to control wild dogs all applicable requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 must be met.
-This includes adhering to the Directions for Use of 1080 Pest Animal Bait Products in Victoria.
+If using chemicals to control wild dogs all applicable requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 must be met.

 Planning your program

-Planning can maximise the effectiveness of wild dog control while minimising damage to other animals.
+Planning can maximise the effectiveness of wild dog control while minimising unwanted effects on domestic animals and wildlife.
 Consider the locality in which the wild dogs are living as this will determine what action is appropriate.
 The following steps will help in planning.

-Remote sensing cameras are a useful tool to determine the presence, identity, number and activity patterns of suspected wild dogs.
-Remote sensing cameras can distinguish between wild dogs and domestic dogs at large allowing the manager to determine appropriate controls.
+Automated remote (‘trail’) cameras are a useful tool to determine the presence, identity, number and activity patterns of suspected wild dogs.
+Images from such cameras help to confirm the presence of wild dogs, allowing the manager to determine appropriate actions.

-Set up remote sensing cameras at sites such as at water points, holes in fences, bone yards or game trails where you suspect wild dog activity.
+Set up remote cameras at sites such as at water points, holes in fences, carcasses or game trails where you suspect wild dog activity.

 Information from monitoring can be used to determine baiting rates (in accordance with label instructions), the number of traps required and the suitability of trap or bait sites.

 Ongoing monitoring at known wild dog activity sites can help to detect and manage wild dogs before they become a problem.
-For example wild dogs may visit a bone yard before they kill stock, if you can detect there presence you will have a better chance of minimising wild dog impacts.
+For example, wild dogs may visit carcasses before they kill stock, if you can detect their presence you will have a better chance of minimising wild dog impacts.

-Information from remote sensing cameras can be used to help reduce off target damage for bait and trap sites but providing information on what other species may visit a site, allowing the manager to adjust control measures accordingly.
-Off target damage can also be reduced by limiting baiting periods to times when wild dogs are known to be active at a particular site.
+Information from remote cameras can be used to help reduce off-target damage for bait and trap sites but providing information on what other species may visit a site, allowing the manager to adjust control measures accordingly.
+Off-target damage can also be reduced by limiting baiting periods to times when wild dogs are known to be active at a particular site.

 1080 wild dog baits registered for use in Victoria may be shelf stable manufactured baits or fresh meat baits .
 Shelf stable baits can be stored for longer and have a greater maximum period for placement and are easier to use than fresh meat baits.
 Both shelf stable and fresh meat baits effectively control wild dogs.